Department and Program Recommendations for First-Year Students

 For more information, check out our webpage: http://www.macalester.edu/academics/linguistics/

 Mathematics, Statistics, and Computer Science (MSCS) has faculty expertise and course offerings in theoretical math, applied math, statistics, data science and computer science.
-This vibrant multi-disciplinary department reflects the value we place on the important interconnections between these disciplines.
-The MSCS Department offers three different majors ー Mathematics, Applied Mathematics and Statistics, and Computer Science ー and four minors ー Mathematics, Statistics, Data Science, and Computer Science.
+We have chosen to stay together as a single department because we value the many important interconnections between these disciplines.
+The MSCS Department is changing its major structure as of Fall 2021.
+It will offer four different majors ー Mathematics, Statistics, Data Science, and Computer Science ー and four minors ー Mathematics, Statistics, Data Science, and Computer Science.
 Course descriptions, information about our majors and minors, advice on course selection and placement information can be found on our department website, www.macalester.edu/academics/mscs.

-The most common starting places in the statistics and data science curriculum are Introduction to Statistical Modeling (STAT 155) and Introduction to Data Science (STAT/COMP 112).
-STAT 155 is substantially different than AP statistics; thus all incoming students would start here.
-Direct questions about the statistics curriculum to Alicia Johnson (email@example.com).
+The most common starting places in the statistics and data science curriculum are Introduction to Statistical Modeling (STAT 155) and Introduction to Data Science (STAT / COMP 112).
+STAT 155 is substantially different from AP statistics; thus all incoming students would start here.
+Direct questions about the statistics curriculum to Victor Addona (firstname.lastname@example.org).

 The Media and Cultural Studies major analyzes the history, politics, and production of media texts, in alignment with the College’s commitment to internationalism, multiculturalism, and civic engagement, using theories and methods drawn from the humanities.

 The department offers an innovative ten-course major that includes opportunities for students to combine analysis, history, criticism, and production.
 The major provides students with a working knowledge of historians and critics of new media, film, newspapers, radio, and television; helps students develop an ability to explicate a specific body of culture or type of media in depth; and provides students with opportunities to appreciate different kinds of media and to produce original work.